quantifiedcode/python-anti-patterns/docs/template.rst

-.. warning:: WARNING!
-The code below is an example of an error.
+.. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!

 .. code:: python